 – Satyakam Ray

-Many activists, artists, political prisoners are languishing in jail just because they spoke against the govt.; UAPA and other draconian laws were framed against them.
+Many activists, artists, and political prisoners are languishing in jail just because they spoke against the govt.; UAPA and other draconian laws were framed against them.

 Liberalism champions individual rights (both civil and human rights), democracy, secularism, gender equality, freedom of speech, freedom of the press, and freedom to practice religion.
 The French revolution of 1789 saw the judicious use of liberal philosophy to thwart authoritarianism.

 Over time, it can be duly noted that freedom of speech is paramount to liberalism.
 Speaking one’s mind freely, analyzing the content without prejudice, and listening to others’ viewpoints without muzzling the voice are essential features of a liberal mindset.
 Speaking without any fear with a head held high is the accurate benchmark of liberal democracy, as envisioned by Viswaguru Tagore.
 Celebrated Author/Poet John Milton, in his Areopagitica, described freedom of speech as “the liberty to know, to utter, and to argue freely according to conscience, above all liberties.”
 According to Milton, to exercise the right to freedom of speech, everyone must have unlimited access to the ideas of his fellowmen in a free and open encounter which will ultimately lead to the prevailing of good arguments.

 The Indian Constitution has espoused the freedom of expression under Article 19.
 Freedom of speech and expression grants every citizen the right to freely express his views, opinions, beliefs, and convictions by mouth, writing, printing, or other methods.
 However, it should not affect the security of the state, friendly relations with foreign states, public order, decency or morality, or concern contempt of court, defamation, or incitement to an offense.